-- (a) Allow under Section I, B. of the City Council Policy 1-16, Policy for the Issuance of Multifamily Housing Revenue Bonds, to permit the California Statewide Community Development Authority to issue private-activity bonds for the acquisition and rehabilitation of the Valley Palms Apartments, a 354-unit apartment complex located at 2155 and 2245 Lanai Avenue in San José. - (b) Hold a Tax Equity and Fiscal Responsibility Act of 1982 ("TEFRA") public hearing for the issuance not to exceed \$120,000,000 in tax-exempt private-activity bonds by the California Statewide Community Development Authority to finance the Project and to pay certain expenses incurred in connection with the issuance of the bonds. - (c) Adopt a resolution approving the issuance of Tax-Exempt Revenue Bonds by CSCDA in a principal amount not to exceed \$120,000,000 to be used to finance the Project and to pay certain expenses incurred in connection with the issuance of the tax-exempt private activity bonds.
+- (a) Allow under Section I. C. of the City Council policy 1-16, Policy for the Issuance of Multifamily Housing Revenue Bonds ("Policy"), the California Statewide Communities Development Authority to issue private-activity bonds for the acquisition and rehabilitation of the Parkside Terrace Apartments, a 201-apartment complex located at 463 Wooster Avenue in San José (the "Project"). - (b) Hold a Tax Equity and Fiscal Responsibility Act ("TEFRA") public hearing for the issuance of up to \$85,000,000 in tax-exempt private-activity bonds by CSCDA to finance the Project. - (c), Adopt a resolution approving the issuance of Tax-Exempt Revenue Bonds by CSCDA in an aggregate principal amount not to exceed \$85,000,000 to be used to finance the Project and to pay certain expenses incurred in connection with the issuance of the tax-exempt private activity bonds.